Title I, Supplement Not SupplantTitle I federal funds help to meet the educational needs of students in California schools.

 The U.S. Department of Education's (ED's) web page discussing the ESSA.

-SNS under Title I of the ESSA
+Supplement, not Supplant under Title I of the ESSA (PDF)

 Non-Regulatory Guidance – Supporting School Reform by Leveraging Federal Funds in a SWP (PDF)